Reem-Samer/run-and-jump/README.md

 </body>
 </html>

 But if the user already had an account he has to login.
-The login form has an input type text to enter the username, and an input type password to enter the user password, The figures4 below shows the login.php file code.
+The login form has an input type text to enter the username, and an input type password to enter the user password.

 <?php